soapdog/book-controlling-your-web-experience-with-addons/manuscript/introduction.md

 > **AGENCY:** the capacity, condition, or state of acting or of exerting power. &mdash; [from Merriam Webster dictionary](https://www.merriam-webster.com/dictionary/agency).

+The browser is called a *user agent*, we're going to put it to work on behalf of us eschewing the passive Web experience that is forced onto us.
+Together we're going unlock more agency on the Web by building and sharing our own Addons.

 ## Look at me!
 I am the captain now!
+Instead of simply exposing the [WebExtension API and workflow](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) as if this was a reference book, we're going to take a more practical approach and build four Addons to alter our online experience.
+These Addons will tackle common wants from users and demonstrate that we don't need to accept whatever online experience is forced onto us quietly.

+So this book is a case study of the development of four tiny Addons and how they improve my personal experience.
+I hope they also inspire you to develop your own.

+* **9wantz:** This Addons alters a popular meme sharing site to change the layout by removing some clickbait links while also changing the sharing features to be something I think is better.
+* **NoBullshit:** This one removes feed items from Facebook based on terms you define.
+Sometimes, you just want to hide all that hate speech.

+**TODO: Define the next two WebExtensions**